REDUCING BACK STRAIN/ ACHE WHEN DRIVING

 When you are tired and fatigued you are at greater risk when driving from an accident perspective, but you also at greater risk regarding your back.
 When we are tired we are less conscious of any tensions building up in our spine and muscles.

-3. Make sure your seat is adjusted properly (click for article on correct seat adjustment).
+3. Make sure your seat is adjusted properly - see below.
 Most people do not have their car seat adjusted properly.
 Little information is ever given on how to do it and that that is available is based on Mr/Ms Average (who do not exist).
 If you follow the advice in the Seat Adjustment article then you will learn how to set upi your car seat specifically for your spine.